PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Asif Khan’s tomb.
 Octagonal with a high bulbous dome in the centre of a vast garden.
 The exterior was originally adorned with rich stone inlay work and the interior was decorated with very bold stucco tracery, tile mosaic, and ghalibkari.
 The high bulbous double dome was originally covered with marble veneering.

 Akbari Sarai.
-Between the other two, the open courtyard by a raised terrace with rows of 180 small cells, two stately gateways of usual Mughal style beautifully decorated with frescoes and ghalibkari.
+Between the other two, the open courtyard by a raised terrace with rows of 180 small cells, two stately gateways of the usual Mughal style beautifully decorated with frescoes and ghalibkari.

 Day 10 was Christmas day and a day off.